National Infant Feeding Networks

 As a group we meet four times a year.
 We provide a forum where infant feeding leads can meet, learn, share, and support each other in our day-to-day jobs.
 The meetings also provide an opportunity to feed into the infant feeding agenda nationally as well as the chance to hear more about the English regional leads’ tri-annual meeting.

 The group is welcoming, informal and friendly, and uses ‘action learning’ to progress support for each other and mothers and babies in their area of practice.

 If you are an infant feeding co-ordinator in a maternity unit, neonatal unit, health visiting service, children’s centre or university we would love to hear from you and you are very welcome to join us – please email me: Zoe.firstname.lastname@example.org; tel (work) 0207 188 7564 (Monday-Thursday)

 Coordinator: Debbie Wade

-I’m Debbie Wade, I have a midwifery and Health Visiting background and have worked within Northumberland as an Infant Feeding Co-ordinator for approximately 10 years where we have full community UNICEF Baby Friendly accreditation.
+I’m Debbie Wade, I have a midwifery and Health Visiting background and have worked within Northumberland as an Infant Feeding Co-ordinator for approximately 10 years where we have full community Unicef UK Baby Friendly accreditation.

 Our regional group meets quarterly to share good practice, offer one another support and encouragement and influence infant feeding strategy within the region.